 We recommend exploring multiple financing options to find the solution that best fits your needs and budget.

 Leases and Power Purchase Agreements

 With a lease or power purchase agreement (PPA), you pay little or nothing upfront and the system is installed, owned and maintained by a solar service provider.
 You make lease payments or purchase the electricity produced by the system on a monthly basis.

 The rate you pay for the solar electricity may or may not be less than your current electricity rate.
 When your agreement ends, usually after 20 years, you have the option to remove the system, renew the agreement or purchase the system.
 If you move, there are usually options for buying out the system or transferring the agreement to the new homebuyer.

-If you choose a lease or PPA, Energy Trust will pay the incentive to your solar service provider.
-You see the benefit as a more affordable lease or power purchase price.
+If you choose a lease or PPA, Energy Trust will pay the incentive to your solar service provider, and you’ll receive a more affordable lease or power purchase price.

-The solar service provider and Energy Trust will share ownership of the Renewable Energy Certificates produced by your solar electric system.
-Read this fact sheet for more information on Renewable Energy Certificates.
+The solar service provider owns the Renewable Energy Certificates produced by your solar electric system.
+Learn more about Renewable Energy Certificates.